robotron2084/enemy-fsm/README.md

  {
    Task.Delay(1000);

-   // if you don't want this to run after the state has been executed, check the token: if(ct.IsCancellationRequested)
+   // if the state changes, you can exit early, and respond to the exit and clean up if necessary. if(ct.IsCancellationRequested)
    {
     return;